willwelch2000/Blackjack/README.md

 2
 ```

-Then, program will ask each player for moves until that turn is over
+Then, program will ask each player for moves until that turn is over.
-Possible moves:
+The possible moves are:
 1. stand--_stand_
 2. hit--_hit_
 3. double down bet--_double_